 - Try entendres

-Push Notification Tip #7: Check if push notifications in regional language work for you
+Golden Tip #7: Test with notifications in regional language

 Let’s face it: As much as I love English, I also know that it’s improbable that all people I converse with will understand the language.
 That’s applicable to your audience too.